sociotechnical-architecture/sts-adr/sts-adr-template.md

 # STS-ADR Template

-This is the template in Documenting SocioTechnical Systems Architecture Decision Records (STS-ADRs).
-It addresses the same base idea as original ADRs but extended to systematically consider the key dimensions of  SocioTechnical Systems Architecture evolution (namely the ones introduced in the SPS thinking model: Systems, Phases & Scopes).
+This is the template in Documenting SocioTechnical Systems - Architecture Decision Records (STS-ADRs).
+It addresses the same base idea as original ADRs but extended to systematically consider the key dimensions of  SocioTechnical Systems evolution (namely the ones introduced in the SES thinking model: Systems, Evolution & Scopes).

-Each STS-ADR focuses on one decision (which in this case may have consequences in multiple related systems).
+Each STS-ADR focuses on one key topic and decision, which happens in a given context and scope.
+The goal is that before taking a decision, there is a synthesis and understanding from an holistic perspective.
+From that, hypothesis are formulated and decisions are taken, which will lead to actions on the different systems (Product, People and Technology) in that scope and possibly other related scopes.

 In each STS-ADR file, write these sections.